 - The Pharma Proteomics Project.
 The Olink Explore platform will be used to measure circulating concentrations of approximately 1,500 proteins in approximately 53,000 individuals from the UK Biobank, one of the world's largest genetic resources.
 This project is funded by a consortium of ten biopharmaceutical companies.
 The consortium will analyze 56,000 samples from 53,000 individuals starting in 2021, making over 7.3 million protein measurements available in a matter of months, with the ultimate goals of enabling better understanding of disease processes and supporting innovative drug development.
-The scope of the project is expected to extend to cover the complete library of 3,000 proteins as they become commercially available, which is planned for the second half of 2021, doubling the targeted amount of protein measurements.
-Notably, the study will also include a focused effort on COVID-19 where approximately 1,500 samples from participants who tested positive for COVID-19 will be analyzed. - Foundation of the National Institute of Health.
+Notably, the study will also include a focused effort on COVID-19 where approximately 1,500 samples from participants who tested positive for COVID-19 and approximately 1,500 samples from participants who tested negative for COVID-19 will be analyzed. - Foundation of the National Institute of Health.
 Olink has been selected as partner in a consortia consisting of biopharmaceutical companies and academic researchers with the ultimate goal of identifying biomarkers for diagnosis, prognosis and progression of Parkinson's disease. - Collibri.
 The consortium consists of biopharmaceutical companies with current or developmentstage drugs for Inflammatory Bowel Disease (IBD), and prominent clinical researchers treating patients with IBD.
 By applying genomic and proteomic approaches, the goal of the consortium is to identify novel drug target candidates and biomarkers to predict drug response and disease outcome in order to improve drug development efforts and patient outcomes.